-- 19.03.1 The Waterfront designation generally includes those lands extending inland 300 metres from any recreational water body, and which are depicted as being within the Waterfront land use designation on schedule 'A'.
-Lands which physically or functionally relate to the Waterfront designation although extending beyond 300 metres from a recreational water body will also be deemed to be within the Waterfront designation. - 19.03.2 The Waterfront designation is an area where significant development pressure exists.
+4903.119.6.1 The Waterfront designation generally includes those lands extending inland

+300 metres from any recreational water bodywaterbody, and which are depicted as being within the Waterfront land use designation on schedule 'A'Schedule A. Lands which physically or functionally relate to the Waterfront designation although extending beyond 300 metres from a recreational water bodywaterbody will also be deemed to be within the Waterfront designation.

+49.03219.6.2 The Waterfront designation is an area where significant development pressure exists.
 It is also an area that is highly sensitive to new development.
 Extra care will be taken to protect the features of the Waterfront designation.

-- 19.03.3 Permitted uses in the Waterfront designation include: - a) cottages and year-round residences subject to the policies of this Plan; - b) tourist commercial uses subject to the policies if this Plan; - c) open spaces and any waterfront related use. - 19.03.4 New lots created in the Waterfront area shall be greater than 1.0 hectares in area and to have a lake frontage of not less than 70 metres.
-Planning Board and Council may consider smaller lot sizes on the basis of studies, such as a hydrogeological study, that demonstrate site conditions are suitable for the long-term provision of private individual sewer and water services. - 19.03.5 Where a proposed development in the Waterfront designation is not directly accessible by a publicly maintained, year round road, Planning Board and Council shall be satisfied that the following are available: - a) adequate boat docking and launching facilities specifically established for the development; - b) off-street automobile parking for vehicles and boat trailers at the point of access; and - c) garbage disposal facilities in accordance with the Environmental Protection Act. - 19.03.6 A guest cabin will be permitted on lots in the Waterfront designation so long as they remain secondary and incidental to the main residential dwelling on the lot.
+- 1903319.6.3 Permitted uses in the Waterfront designation include: - a) cottages and year round residences subject to the policies of this Plan; - a) Detached dwellings; - b) Existing tourist commercial uses subject to the policies if this Plan; - c) openOpen spaces and any waterfront related use.uses; and, - d) Existing commercial uses that serve the recreational community. - 19.6.4 This plan recognizes the need for additional marinas on Georgian Bay, Mill Lake and Manatuabing Lake.
+The establishment of marinas shall be subject to an Official Plan Amendment. - 19.03.419.6.5

+New lots created in the Waterfront area shall be greater than 1.0 hectares in area and to have a lake are subject to the Rural designation Consent criteria, however the lot frontage of not less thanon a waterbody shall be at least 70 metres.

+Planning Board, and in accordance with the lake specific policies in regards to minimum lot areas and Council may consider smaller lot sizes on the basis of studies, such as a hydrogeological study, that demonstrate site conditions are suitable for the long term provision of private individual sewer and water services. lot frontages. - 19.03519.6.6 Where a proposed development in the Waterfront designation is not directly accessible by a publicly maintained, year round road, Planning Board and Council shall be satisfied that the following are available: - a) adequate Adequate boat docking and launching facilities specifically established for the development; - b) effOff-street automobile parking for vehicles and boat trailers at the point of access; and - c) garbageGarbage disposal facilities in accordance with the Environmental Protection Act. - 4903619.6.7 A guestsleeping cabin will be permitted on lots in the Waterfront designation so long as they remain secondary and incidental to the main residential dwelling on the lot.